Now and Forever (1934 film)

-Now and Forever is a 1934 American drama film directed by Henry Hathaway.
+Now and Forever is a 1934 American crime drama film directed by Henry Hathaway.
 The screenplay by Vincent Lawrence and Sylvia Thalberg was based on the story "Honor Bright" by Jack Kirkland and Melville Baker.
 The film stars Gary Cooper, Carole Lombard, and Shirley Temple in a story about a small-time swindler going straight for his child's sake.
 Temple sang "The World Owes Me a Living," introducing the future standard.
 The film was critically well received.
 Temple adored Cooper, who nicknamed her 'Wigglebritches'.
 This is the only film in which Lombard and Temple appeared together.